melix/astro4j/README.md

 Je vous invite à ne pas céder aux sirènes de la haine et à vous tourner vers des valeurs plus positives, où votre bien-être ne passe pas par le rejet de l'autre.

+## Message to US citizen and far right supporters

+If you support Trump or any other party close to the far right, I ask you not to use this software.

+My values are fundamentally opposed to those of these parties, and I do not wish for my work, which I have developed during evenings and weekends, and despite it being open source, to be used by people who support these nauseating ideas.

+Solidarity, openness to others, ecology, fight against discrimination and inequality, respect for all religions, genders, and sexual orientations are the values that drive me.
+I do not accept that my work be used by people who are responsible for suffering and exclusion.
+If you do, I kindly ask you to review your choices and turn to more positive values, where your well-being does not come from the rejection of others.

 ## Download links

 The following binaries are provided as a convenience and built from sources using GitHub Actions.